versalitas/Sprint4/README.md

 Each side can be changed independently without affecting the other side.

-Since they know the format of exchange they can be kepy modular and separate.
+Since they know the format of exchange they can be kept modular and separate.
 Fleixibilty and scalability.

 #### Statelessness: